 This vegetable lasagna gets rave reviews every time yet it’s so easy to make.
-The trick is using jarred alfredo sauce with added flavors like garlic and a yummy blend of veggies.

 Fresh spinach leaves,

 Thinly sliced yellow squash,

 and thinly sliced zucchini.

 I really enjoy Stouffer’s vegetable lasagna and this is the combination of vegetables that is in their recipe, so that’s what I like to use.
 You can experiment though and see what tastes best to you!

 What kind of Alfredo sauce is best with veggie lasagna?

 I am always amazed at how blending vegetables with cheese can transform into something so delicious!
 This white-sauce lasagna incorporates jarred Alfredo sauce with extra flavoring, traditional ricotta cheese, a layer of mozzarella and a sprinkle of cheddar cheese.